 - Premieres and kick-off health equity forums were held in two dozen cities.
-The Boston opening at the Kennedy Library, for example, was introduced by Boston Mayor Thomas Menino; featured Massachusetts Secretary of Health and Human Services, Dr. Judyann Bigby; and attracted a standing-room-only crowd of 750. - Twelve state and 138 city and county public health departments are using the series in community dialogues, internal trainings, and policy forums to build understanding and buy-in for "upstream" health equity interventions.
+The Boston opening at the Kennedy Library, for example, was introduced by Boston Mayor Thomas Menino; featured Massachusetts Secretary of Health and Human Services, Dr. Judyann Bigby; and attracted a standing-room-only crowd of 750. - Twenty-two state and hundreds of city and county public health departments are using the series in community dialogues, internal trainings, and policy forums to build understanding and buy-in for "upstream" health equity interventions.
 The Chicago Public Health Department, for example, trained 80 discussion leaders for community outreach.
-The Mecklenberg County (NC) Public Health Department organized more than two dozen events for audiences from county supervisors to book clubs. - Among the hundreds of other campaigns led by outreach partners: - O The ISAIAH / Gamaliel Interfaith Network of 90 congregations, community groups, unions, and public health officials in Central Minnesota is building a "transformative health" campaign around UNNATURAL CAUSES forums to drive state health policy debates beyond the narrow issue of health insurance. - O Black Women's Agenda, a coalition of 16 national African-American women's organizations, such as The Links and Delta Sigma Theta sorority, is using the series to mobilize members around the issue of pre-term births, using a racial and economic justice framework.
-Leadership of BWA member organizations attended a six-hour training at the 2008 Congressional Black Caucus Legislative Weekend conference on how best to integrate the series into this work. - o The SEIU brought the series to their "Community Strength" campaign which advocates for social policies that improve community well-being. - The California Pan-Ethnic Health Network incorporated the series into convenings they held across the state addressing the interplay between health and land use, and which brought together local community leaders and public health experts as part of a long-term effort to develop policy solutions. - The Healthcare Georgia Foundation is providing support to 100 Black Men of Georgia chapters to host screenings and foster dialogue about how each chapter can advocate for health equity at the local level. - Five companion health equity reports have been released to date, such as Alameda County's (CA) Life and Death from Unnatural Causes, attracting additional press coverage and the attention of local officials. - Several local PBS stations-including Chicago, Pittsburgh, Columbus, Kansas City, Santa Rosa (CA) and Louisville-produced their own local companion television shows alongside the national PBS broadcast.
+The Mecklenberg County (NC) Public Health Department organized more than two dozen events for audiences from county supervisors to book clubs. - Among the hundreds of other campaigns led by outreach partners: - o The ISAIAH / Gamaliel Interfaith Network of 90 congregations, community groups, unions, and public health officials in Central Minnesota is building a "transformative health" campaign around UNNATURAL CAUSES forums to drive state health policy debates beyond the narrow issue of health insurance. - O Black Women's Agenda, a coalition of 16 national African-American women's organizations, such as The Links and Delta Sigma Theta sorority, is using the series to mobilize members around the issue of pre-term births, through a racial justice framework.
+During the Congressional Black Caucus Legislative Weekend conference on September 25, 2008, leadership of BWA member organizations attended a six-hour training on how to use the series in their own work. - The SEIU has used the series in their "Community Strength" campaign to advocate for social policies that improve community well-being. - The California Pan-Ethnic Health Network incorporated the series into series of convenings across the state addressing the interplay between health and land use, bringing together local community leaders and public health experts as part of a long-term effort to develop policy solutions. - The Healthcare George Foundation is providing support to 100 Black Men of Georgia chapters to host screenings and foster dialogue about how each chapter can advocate for health equity at the local level. - Four companion health equity reports have been released to date, such as Alameda County's (CA) Life and Death from Unnatural Causes, attracting additional press coverage and the attention of local officials. - Several local PBS stations-including Chicago, Pittsburgh, Columbus, Kansas City, Santa Rosa (CA) and Louisville-produced their own local companion television shows alongside the national PBS broadcast.